 5. If you really want to fall asleep, it is enough to close your eyes.
 In this case, you will probably be able to control your dreams.

 6. If you want to wake up, someone else’s help would be useful to you.
 You can ask some of your close people to wake you up at the right time.

 7. In both forms of dreaming – either lucid or normal – there is something in common: it is not a fictional thing from the “outside”, but a journey to self-knowledge, which can carry meaning and reveal important things about your personality and emotional state.

-However, remember that in order to explain the things that you have seen, you need to interpret a dream, and here it is necessary to rely on your inner knowledge, feelings and sensations, because all the symbols we see in our dreams may have a different meaning for each of us.
+However, remember that in order to explain the things that you have seen, you need to interpret a dream, and in this case, it is necessary to rely on your inner knowledge, feelings, and sensations.
+All the symbols we see in our dreams may have a different meaning for each of us.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.